 For more information regarding the Xcite system, refer to the Xcite manual that is provided with the motorhome.

-LEVELING ZERO-SET
+LEVELLING ZERO-SET

-Leveling zero-set adjusts the level reference used when the vehicle is in AUTO or MANUAL leveling mode.
+Levelling zero-set adjusts the level reference used when the vehicle is in AUTO or MANUAL levelling mode.
 This allows the system to level to the same level every time.